-The Heartland Institute is a national nonprofit public policy research and educational organization based in Chicago, Illinois.
+The Heartland Institute is a national nonprofit public policy research and educational organization based in Arlington Heights, Illinois.
 It is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
-It is privately supported and receives no funds from any government at any level, nor does it perform any government or other contract work.
+It is privately supported and receives no funds from any government at any level, domestic or foreign, nor does it perform any government or other contract work.

-During 2015, The Heartland Institute received support from approximately 6,000 individual, foundation, and corporate supporters.
-Its 2015 income came from the following sources: Foundations 60%, individuals 19%, corporations 18% .
-No corporate donor contributes more than 5 percent of its annual budget.
-The Heartland Institute’s books are audited annually by the accounting firm of Tighe, Kress, & Orr, PC.
+During 2016, The Heartland Institute raised approximately $5.5 million in support from approximately 5,000 individual, foundation, and corporate supporters.
+Its 2016 income came from the following sources: Foundations 67%, individuals 19%, corporations 11% .
+No corporate donor contributes more than 5 percent of its total receipts.